openshift/ptp-operator/linuxptp-daemon/README.md

 For example, if the cluster only has one node called `node.example.com`, then generated file would be:
 ```
-$ ls ./ptp-configmap
+$ ls ./linuxptp-configmap
 node.example.com
 ```

 ### Modify ptp configmap

-1. The generated data sources is under `./ptp-configmap` directory, one file per node.
+1. The generated data sources is under `./linuxptp-configmap` directory, one file per node.
 It has hard-coded linuxptp configuration in each node file.
 Usually user will need to change the config according to their own environments, for example, change the `Interface` name `eth0` to the PTP capable device `ens786f1` in node specific file.

 ```
-$ cat ptp-configmap/node.example.com
+$ cat linuxptp-configmap/node.example.com
 {"interface":"eth0", "ptp4lOpts":"-s -2", "phc2sysOpts":"-a -r"}

-$ vim ptp-configmap/node.example.com
+$ vim linuxptp-configmap/node.example.com
 {"interface":"ens786f1", "ptp4lOpts":"-s -2", "phc2sysOpts":"-a -r"}
 ```

 ### Create ptp configmap

-1. The name of ptp configmap is called `ptp-configmap`, this equals to the name of configmap mounted in linuxptp-daemon.yaml. `./ptp-configmap` is the directory where node specific data source is geneated.
+1. The name of linuxptp configmap is called `linuxptp-configmap`, this equals to the name of configmap mounted in linuxptp-daemon.yaml. `./linuxptp-configmap` is the directory where node specific data source is geneated.
 ```
-$ kubectl create configmap ptp-configmap --from-file ./ptp-configmap
+$ kubectl create configmap linuxptp-configmap --from-file ./linuxptp-configmap
-$ kubectl get configmap ptp-configmap -o yaml -n ptp
+$ kubectl get configmap linuxptp-configmap -o yaml -n openshift-ptp
 apiVersion: v1
 data:
   node.example.com: |